Stepping a heavy mast on a sail boat can be an awkward job.

 - If you have roller furling you must

-protect the foil when stepping the mast.
+protect the foil when stepping the mast, especially with an aluminum foil.
 I leave it to your

 understanding of your system to take the necessary precautions.